MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-single-node-deployment.md

 The key parameters to note for single machine deployment are:

-- `DeploymentType` - This parameter is defines the deployment type and is specified as `SingleMachineCluster`.
+- `DeploymentType` - This parameter defines the deployment type and is specified as `SingleMachineCluster`.
 - The `Network.NetworkPlugin` by default is `flannel`.
 This is the default for a K3S cluster.
-If you are using a K8S cluster change the CNI to `calico`.
+If you're using a K8S cluster change the CNI to `calico`.
 - The following parameters can be set according to your deployment configuration [as described here](aks-edge-deployment-config-json.md) `DeployOptions.NodeType`, `LinuxVm.CpuCount`, `LinuxVm.MemoryInMB`, `LinuxVm.DataSizeInGB`, `WindowsVm.CpuCount`, `WindowsVm.MemoryInMB`, `Network.ServiceIPRangeSize`, `Network.InternetDisabled`.
-- In case of K8S clusters, set the `DeployOptions.ServerTLSBootstrap` to 'true' to enable the metrics server.
+- In K8S clusters, set the `DeployOptions.ServerTLSBootstrap` to 'true' to enable the metrics server.

 ## 2. Create a single machine cluster